Imran-Delta/GI-Static-Data-Library/README.md

 GI-Static-Data-Library
+# -Update 0.0.7-
+	* Trying to fix the same error that I tried to fix on 0.0.6.

-# -Update 0.0.2-
+# -Update 0.0.6-
- * Added Albedo
- * Changed the gisl.py lookup system
+	* Fixed an issue with retrieving character list by mats/element/weapon.

 # -Update 0.0.3 to 0.0.5-
 	* Fixed a json error.
 	* Fixed multiple json errors. :<
 	* I FORGOT TO SAVE THE ERROR FIXES

-# -Update 0.0.6-
+# -Update 0.0.2-
-	* Fixed an issue with retrieving character list by mats/element/weapon.
+	* Added Albedo
+	* Changed the gisl.py lookup system

 	*** Major disclaimer: I did use AI for this.
 I'm new, but I will slowly change the code using my knowledge as I continue adding more stuff to this library :3

 A simple Python library for retrieving Genshin Impact character and material data from a JSON file.